joelegner/voided_shaft/docs/report.md

 The concrete shaft and its inner liner could be designed as a composite member to maximize the design capacity.
 ACI 318 Commentary Section R10.5.2.2 references the AISC Steel Construction Manual (2010) for composite sections.
 Chapter I of the AISC manual governs the design of composite members and provides design requirements for two kinds of composite columns: encased shapes (Section 4a) and filled composite members (Seciton 4b).
 To qualify as an encased composite shape requires that the load transfer region be furnished with steel anchors.
 For transmission line structures, the added cost and labor to attach steel anchors to the inner liner would not be justified.
 Sufficient strength is achievable in the concrete section without designing it as a composite member.

+Shear reinforcement is required by ACI Section 10.6.2.1 when $V_u \geq 0.5 \phi V_c$.

+Transverse reinforcement is required to be provided for bars in axial compression.
+Section 25.7.2 provides the requirements.
+The two requirements that are likely to control drilled shaft foundations are that $s \leq 16d_b$ of the longitudinal bar and $s \leq 48d_b$ of the tie bar size.

+Additional ties at the top of the pier are required by ACI 318 Section 10.7.6.1.6.
+They shall be at least two #4 bars within the top 5 inches of the drilled shaft.

 # Cost Comparison

 # References

 American Concrete Institute, _Building Code Requirements for Structural Concrete_, ACI 318-14, 2014.

+American Concrete Institute, _Design and Construction of Drilled Piers_, ACI 336-93 (Reapproved 2006), 1993.

 American Institute of Steel Construction, _Specification for Structural Steel Buildings_, AISC 360-10, June 22, 2010.